I Moved to the South of Spain

 The next week, I took the lease to city hall and declared my residency.
 Then I went to the foreign affairs office to complete the process, since I needed to apply for a residency card with my visa.
 That's where the trouble began.

 Even though I was living in Córdoba, I had originally listed a Barcelona address on my visa application, and so the office here insisted that I had to go to Barcelona to complete the process.
-On the other side of the country and laden with an unpleasant history for me, Barcelona was quite literally the last place in Spain that I wanted to go.
-Especially since the next day when the office there would be open was on Monday, February 26th - my 26th birthday.
+Barcelona was the last place in Spain that I wanted to go, because the travel time meant I’d be in immigration office on Monday, February 26th.
+My 26th birthday.
 But failure was not an option, and so I sucked it up and went to Barcelona.
 I showed up at the government offices first thing in the morning, and after several hours and several dozen phone calls, they processed my application using my Córdoba address.
 They told me I would need to return in about a month to pick up my residency card.
 I took a taxi back to my hostel and collapsed.
 I drank a mojito for lunch.
 I took the next train that I could afford back to Córdoba and went straight to my house with the patio and the dog and the window where I'm sitting now as I write this.

 And that is how I moved to Spain.